Idlewild (film): Soundtrack

 The musical numbers are written and performed by OutKast, with other featured performances by Macy Gray and Debra Killings, who performed the singing voice of Patton's character.
 The hip hop, funk, and soul stylings of the song score are intentionally anachronistic, a choice made to complement the film being set in 1935.
 Elements of 1930s-era blues and jazz music are however featured prominently in many of the musical numbers.
 The film's dance numbers, choreographed by Hinton Battle, also feature many period dances, primarily the Lindy Hop and jitterbug.

-Most of the songs in Idlewild had already been featured on the OutKast albums Big Boi and Dre Present...OutKast and Speakerboxxx/The Love Below, essentially making it a jukebox musical.
-Seven of the songs from the film, along with several unreleased songs, were released by LaFace Records as an OutKast album entitled Idlewild at the time of the film's release.
+Much of the songs in Idlewild had already been featured on the OutKast albums Big Boi and Dre Present...OutKast and Speakerboxxx/The Love Below, essentially making it a jukebox musical.
+Seven songs featured in the film come from the Outkast album of the same name, which was released by LaFace Records three days before the film.

 Musical numbers

 Reception

 Idlewild received mixed reviews from critics.
-As of September 2025, the film holds a 47% approval rating on Rotten Tomatoes, based on 130 reviews with an average rating of 5.6/10.
+As of September 2025, the film holds a 47% approval rating on Rotten Tomatoes, based on 129 reviews with an average rating of 5.6/10.
 The website's critics consensus reads: "Idlewild has some truly breathtaking moments, but borrows too heavily from other similar movies, and the disjointed script is not worthy of talents involved."
+On Metacritic, the film has a weighted average score of 55 out of 100, based on 31 critics, indicating "mixed or average reviews".

 Peter Travers of Rolling Stone said the film "can't decide if it's about bullets, booze, broads or the sound of hip-hop that the film strenuously tries to marry to the 1930s".
 Writing for Film Journal International, Frank Lovece wrote "Seemingly meant as an African-American Moulin Rouge, this visual blast of an homage to classic Hollywood musicals settles in as an odd hybrid, neither fish nor fowl.
 Nor foul, either, though not great — and ultimately, more idle than wild".
 Teresa Wiltz of The Washington Post likewise acknowledged director Bryan Barber's inventiveness, saying that, "For all its shortcomings, Idlewild also has something that few films can pull off: Moments of such pure cinematic fabulousness, breathtaking dance sequences and idiosyncratic flourishes that we are more than willing to forgive it for all its sins".

-The film grossed $12,571,185 on a $10 million budget.
+The film grossed $12,571,185 domestically and $71,842 internationally, totaling $12,643,027 worldwide on a $10 million budget.